-Sector overview
+Sector Overview

-- The meat processing industry sector can be described as having five sectors: meat processing (abattoirs), poultry processing, smallgoods manufacturing, wild game harvesting and wholesaling and retailing of the above. - The industry includes 1,215 processing businesses and about 6,000 wholesalers and retailers.
-The sector employs approximately 350,000 people who are involved either directly or indirectly in the supply chain. - In general, the sector is characterised by a large number of small and medium-size producers producing for local or niche markets and a smaller number of large producers which often are multinational companies and operate globally.
-The chicken meat industry is predominantly vertically integrated. - Total sales turnover of the processing sectors increased by 12 per cent (or \$2.6 billion) to \$25.5 billion between 2012-13 and 2013-14.
+- The meat processing industry sector can be described as having six sectors: meat processing (abattoirs), poultry processing, smallgoods manufacturing, feedlots, wild game harvesting and wholesaling and retailing of the above. - The industry includes 1,215 processing businesses and about 6,000 wholesalers and retailers.
+The sector employs approximately 350,000 people who are involved either directly or indirectly in the supply chain. - In general, the sector is characterised by a large number of small and medium-size producers producing for local or niche markets and a smaller number of large producers that often are multinational companies and operate globally.
+The chicken meat industry is predominantly vertically integrated and dominated by large companies - Total sales turnover of the processing sectors increased by 12 per cent (or \$2.6 billion) to \$25.5 billion between 2012-13 and 2013-14.

-- The industry is represented by about 17 peak organisations at a national and state level, including industry associations, industry services bodies such as R&D corporations, employee associations and regulatory bodies. - Key regulations for the industry include or are related to: export certification for abattoirs, meat inspection services, licence to operate for all meat processing plants, Australian Standard for the hygienic production and transportation of meat and meat products for human consumption, Food Standards Australia New Zealand, The Biosecurity Act 2015 and various other standards that apply to meat processing. - The only sector-specific occupation that is regulated1, requiring a licence to operate is the role of meat inspector.
-The registration can be with a federal or state authority, depending on the nature of the enterprise. - Key macro forces which currently challenge and provide opportunities for the industry sectors include: - Competitiveness in both domestic and international markets, provided by higher expectations from consumers, retailers and governments of high environmental and ethical standards including food safety and animal welfare, grater diversification of markets, and the emergence of large-scale smallgoods production facilities amongst other challenges. - Growing demand for red meat in the global markets and declining prices for livestock, which creates both challenges and opportunities for the Australian red meat and livestock industry sector in relation to finding new pathways for higher productivity and increasing export trade. - Australia's social and environmental objectives, which demand continual improvement of sustainable farming practices and stewardship of environmental resources including adaptation to climate variability. - Supportive government policies such as Free Trade Agreements, which bring strong benefits to the industry in terms of export tariff reductions which increase international competitiveness. - Existing and ongoing development of enabling technologies, which allows for automation of manual tasks including more efficient handling of carcasses, improved resource efficiency, and integrated packaging of boned and sliced product.
+- The industry is represented by about 17 peak organisations at a national and state level, including industry associations, industry services bodies such as R&D corporations, employee associations and regulatory bodies. - Key regulations for the industry include or are related to: export certification for abattoirs, trade description, meat inspection services, licence to operate for all meat processing plants, Australian Standard for the hygienic production and transportation of meat and meat products for human consumption, Food Standards Australia New Zealand, Biosecurity Act 2015 and various other standards that apply to meat processing. - The only sector-specific occupation that is regulated1, requiring a licence to operate, is the role of meat inspector.
+The registration can be with a federal or state authority, depending on the nature of the enterprise. - Key macro forces that currently challenge and provide opportunities for the industry sectors include: - competitiveness in both domestic and international markets, provided by higher expectations from consumers, retailers and governments, of high environmental and ethical standards including food safety and animal welfare, greater diversification of markets, and the emergence of large-scale smallgoods production facilities - growing demand for red meat in the global markets and fluctuating prices for livestock, which create both challenges and opportunities for the Australian red meat and livestock industry sector in relation to finding new pathways for higher productivity and increasing export trade - Australia's social and environmental objectives, which demand continual improvement of sustainable farming practices, and stewardship of environmental resources including adaptation to climate variability - supportive government policies such as free trade agreements, which bring strong benefits to the industry in terms of export tariff reductions, which increase international competitiveness - existing and ongoing development of enabling technologies, which allows for automation of manual tasks, including more efficient handling of carcasses, improved resource efficiency, electronic traceability systems, and integrated packaging of boned and sliced product.